yarden/MISO/docs/source/annotation.rst

 * `Drosophila melanogaster alternative events (modENCODE)`_ (3.2M .zip)

-These annotations were derived by the Graveley lab.
+These fly genome annotations were derived by the Graveley lab.

 Isoform-centric annotations and reference gene models